The difference between contribution margin and gross margin

 Comparing Contribution Margin and Gross Margin

-The essential difference between the contribution margin and gross margin is that fixed overhead costs are not included in the contribution margin.
+Fixed cost inclusion.
+Fixed overhead costs are not included in the contribution margin, while these costs are always included in the gross margin.
 This means that the contribution margin is always higher than the gross margin.